Cisco-UKI-DevX/Network-Telemetry-Lab-Guide/README.md

 ![](https://github.com/sttrayno/Ansible-Lab-Guide/blob/master/images/sandbox-screen.png)

-There is also a Network Streaming Telemetry sandbox which you can also find in the catalogue.
+There is also a Model Driven Telemetry sandbox which you can also find in the catalogue, feel free to reserve that as many of the steps in this lab guide are already covered and the Docker containers are prespun up.

 ### Step 0 - Configure and Install Docker